biscuit-auth/website/content/docs/reference/cryptography.md

 It is made of a list of blocks, each of them containing data, a signature and a public key.
 When creating the token, we generate a random key pair.
 The root private key is used to sign the data and the new public key.

-The token then contains two blocks:
+The token then contains one block, and a final proof:

 - first block:
   - data
   - new public key